drivelling-spinel/tartar/README.md

   (but make sure Tartar is given a PLAYPAL, e.g. by putting one of InstaDoom filter WAD-s into FILTERS directory AND that text mode startup is on!)
 - Also - only if you are desperate enough - The People's Doom as IWAD
-- ... and last but not least Doom 1.1 with tiled status bar extravaganza
+- ... and last but not least Doom 1.1 with tiled status bar extravaganza and demo playback

 ## Also...
 ... for some traits "less common among source ports":